DeveloperJW/React-Gallery-App/README.md

   - This project is created for the purpose of JavaScript Full Stack TechDegree - Unit 07 with TeamTreehouse.

-  - The app will be deployed to:
+  - The app has be deployed to herokuapp: [click here for live demo](https://pure-lowlands-81431.herokuapp.com/)

 - Project Description: